Alan Robert: Music

 In 2016, Robert and the other original members of Life of Agony announced they would be releasing their first new album in over eleven years, "A Place Where There's No More Pain" on Napalm Records.
 The album (the fifth release by Life of Agony) was released worldwide on April 28, 2017.
 The album debuted at No. 24 on Billboard's Hard Rock Albums chart, and received critical acclaim from Rolling Stone, Kerrang, Revolver, and several other high-profile music reviewers.
 Alan, along with the rest of the band, announced several concerts in the United States and Europe to support the album.

-Robert's band announced the release, in October 2019, of its sixth studio album The Sound of Scars on Napalm Records, which acts as "Chapter Two" to their classic debut River Runs Red.
+Robert's and the band announced the release, in October 2019, of its sixth studio album The Sound of Scars on Napalm Records, which acts as "Chapter Two" to their classic debut River Runs Red.
 The concept album, hailed by Loudwire as one of the year's "Most Anticipated Hard Rock & Metal Albums", was produced & mixed by Grammy Award-winning producer Sylvia Massy and co-produced by Joey Z. Howie Weinberg handled mastering duties.

 On August 9, 2019, the hit single "Scars" premiered on Billboard the song went to the number 1 spot on Music Choice with 2.44 million listeners.

+In 2022 A documentary film, also titled The Sound of Scars, was released by Cinedigm in association with Raven Banner Entertainment in 2022.
+The film was directed by Leigh Brooks and included interviews with Robert and the rest of the band members and their families.
+The film also included archival footage, photographs, lost interviews, and go over various points of the band's history.

+In January 2025 Robert along with the rest of Life of Agony were inducted into The Metal Hall of Fame.